AbdulRaheemTK/bookish/README.md

 # BackEnd

-CD to back-end the run npm start to start the backend server
+CD to back-end then run npm start to start the backend server

 # FrontEnd

-CD to front-end the run npm start to start the frontend
+CD to front-end then run npm start to start the frontend